When

 another 200 lbs from the car.
 What

-That is, it includes everything except for the engine and
+That is, it includes everything (including paint) except for

 standard pieces.
 Most people have their dealer complete their